Antique 19th century Islamic Ethiopian Somali Gile short Sword Dagger

 $500.00

-Wooden grip nicely wrapped with fine silver wire and adorned with iron rosettes. with a distinctive bronze pommel ending in a cap-like protrusion.
+The grip is wrapped with silver wire and adorned with iron rosettes.
+The pommel is bronze with a cap-like protrusion.

-The scabbard is made of hardened raw hide, with fur flap, bottom wrapped in silver wire and mounted with a shaped brass chape.
-The sheath retaining its belt with rectangular white metal buckle.
+The scabbard is made of hardened rawhide with a fur flap.
+The bottom is wrapped in silver wire and features a shaped brass chape.
+The sheath retains its belt with a rectangular white metal buckle.

 REFERENCES: